American College of Clinical Pharmacy

 The American Society of Health-System Pharmacists is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education with Commendation.

-The American College of Clinical Pharmacy and the American Society of Health-System Pharmacists are approved by BPS as a provider for the recertification of of BCEMP.
+The American College of Clinical Pharmacy and the American Society of Health-System Pharmacists are approved by BPS as a provider for the recertification of BCEMP.

 BPS is an autonomous division of the American Pharmacists Association.
 To maintain its strict, independent standards for certification, BPS does NOT endorse or provide review information, preparatory courses, or study guides for board certification examinations.
 BPS, through its specialty councils, is responsible for specialty examination content, administration, scoring, and all other aspects of its certification programs.
 BPS is totally separate and distinct from ACCP.
 For information about BPS specialty recertification the BPS recertification process, go to: www.bpsweb.org/